 Top Experiences – Zimbabwe

 Zimbabwe is a staggeringly beautiful country with exquisite national parks and magnificent wildlife.
 Richard, Alice and Francis have all worked here and cite it among their favourite safari destinations.
 It’s truly diverse too, with ever changing landscapes and a rich variety of animal, plant and bird life so is ideal for visitors wanting to combine different areas and activities into their holiday.
-Here are some of our favourite memories
+Here are some of our favourite adventures:

 Francis – Walking with bull elephants in Mana Pools